THE UK MARKET IS HOLDING STEADY: WHAT THE LATEST DATA MEANS FOR BUYERS, SELLERS AND LANDLORDS

 WHAT IS HAPPENING IN THE LETTINGS MARKET

 The private rental sector is showing no signs of cooling.
-The average rent for a new tenancy in the UK now stands at £1,325 per calendar month - up 1.1% on March and 2.1% higher than this time last year.
-Excluding London, the UK average sits at £1,135 pcm, a 0.9% monthly rise and 1.8% above April 2025 levels.^
+The average rent for a new tenancy in the UK now stands at £1,340 per calendar month - up 1.1% on April and 2.5% higher than this time last year.
+Excluding London, the UK average sits at £1,146 pcm, up 1% month-on-month.^

 WHAT THIS MEANS IN THE COMING MONTHS